ziolai/sediment-transport-rivers/readme.md

 Shallow water equations describe the propagation of water waves in rivers.
 Both linear and non-linear variants of the model.
 They are derived from the Navier-Stokes equations by averaging in the depth direction.

-The primary notebook for this level is [notebook on shallow water equations](./shallow-water-equations.ipynb)
+The primary notebook for this level is [notebook on shallow water equations](./shallow-water-equations.ipynb) (requires implementation of linear SWE (operators constant throught time integration) and non-linear SWE (operators updated at each time step)).

 ### Expert+ Level: Pattern Formation in Sediment Transport in Rivers